goodeats/patn-dev-stack/my-docs/playwright-test-suite-architecture.md

 }
 ```

-#### Flexibility

-- Mixins can be combined in any order, depending on the table's features.
+- Mixins can be combined in any order.
-- You can extend and override methods as needed for custom behavior.
+- Extend and override methods as needed for custom behavior.
-- This approach enables rapid creation of new CRUD table POMs with minimal boilerplate.

 ---